 - Severe headaches

-Am I considered a high-risk pregnancy?
+How to know if I am considered a high-risk pregnancy

 To determine if your pregnancy is considered high-risk, your doctor will need to run various tests and assessments.
 Screening for a high-risk pregnancy is important because it helps your doctor prepare you for the type of pregnancy you will have.